matt-stanley/ruby_linked_list/plan_of_action.md

 X - #tail will return the node pointing to TAIL.

-#at(index) will traverse the list 'index' number of times and return the node found.
+X - #at(index) will traverse the list 'index' number of times and return the node found.

 #pop will find the element whose NEXT is TAIL and remove it.
 The element before it will have its NEXT set to TAIL.